Quigley not running for Chicago mayor: 'I don’t make this choice lightly'

 ANALYSIS

-Quigley, in his op-ed and in his Sunday interview said that his two key committee assignments in Congress factored in his decision not to run for mayor.
+Quigley, in his op-ed and in his Sunday interview, said his two key committee assignments in Congress factored in his decision not to run for mayor.

 As a member of the House Appropriations Committee – the only one from Illinois – Quigley has been the point person on Chicago-related federal funding matters while taking on national issues, such as government transparency, a more pressing issue given the chaos and controversy surrounding the Trump presidency.

-And, as the Senate is grappling with President Donald Trump’s nomination of Brett Kavanaugh to the Supreme Court, it’s worth mentioning that approps panel also holds the justices’ purse strings.
+And, as the Senate grapples with President Donald Trump’s nomination of Brett Kavanaugh to the Supreme Court, it’s worth mentioning the appropriations panel also holds the justices’ purse strings.

 Quigley’s national profile has grown this year as a result of his membership on the House Permanent Select Committee on Intelligence and its probe of Russian government intervention in the 2016 election.
 Quigley has been focusing on ways to prevent future election hacking.

-Rosenstein, according to the report, also floating whether the 25th Amendment should be invoked, which could have led to Trump’s removal from office.
+Rosenstein, according to the report, also floated whether the 25th Amendment should be invoked, which could have led to Trump’s removal from office.

-“… If you fire Rosenstein, it is the functional equivalent of firing Mueller,” Quigley said.

 As of Sunday, there are 17 announced contenders in the nonpartisan February contest with more mulling a bid.
-If no one wins 50 percent of the February vote, the top two vault to an April runoff.
+If no one wins 50 percent of the vote Feb.
+26th, the top two vault to an April runoff.

 “I’m not sure that all the dancers are on the floor,” Quigley said.
 “I still think we might be surprised of who” will be getting in and who will be “jumping off.”

-Last week three major figures jumped in the race: Bill Daley, the brother and son of Chicago mayors and a former Commerce Secretary; Cook County Board President Toni Preckwinkle and Gery Chico, a former Chicago Public School board president; and former Chair of the City Colleges Board of Trustees.
+Last week, three major figures jumped into the race: Bill Daley, the brother and son of Chicago mayors and a former Commerce Secretary; Cook County Board President Toni Preckwinkle; and Gery Chico, a former Chicago Public School Board president and former chair of the City Colleges Board of Trustees.

-Quigley faces nominal GOP opposition in his November re-election race against Republican Tom Hanson in this heavily Democratic district.
+Quigley faces nominal opposition in his November re-election race against Republican Tom Hanson in the heavily Democratic district.

-Quigley first ran for Congress in the 2009 special election to replace then Rep. Rahm Emanuel, who was stepping down to become then President Barack Obama’s first chief of staff.
+Quigley first ran for Congress in the 2009 special election to replace then-Rep. Rahm Emanuel, who was stepping down to become former President Barack Obama’s first chief of staff.
 At the time, Quigley was a Cook County Board member.

 Quigley remembered a crowded primary debate at DePaul University.